fedhere/FASTlab/Latex howto.md

 Then use \new{...} to change or add new text after discussions and suggestions from authors.
 Authors can use \question{...} to put questions in the text or to flag things that need to be discussed or changes, or checked and add a comment.

 Consider adding a macro with a different color (like the ones defined above as \new and \question) for each coauthor if its a small number of coauthors.

+## latex and common and editorial syntax rules

 - use \autoref{label} instead of \ref: that adds the Figure or Table word before the number as a part of the clickable element